-Based upon outstanding indebtedness as of December 31, 2008, the amortization of term loans, scheduled reductions in available borrowings of the revolving credit facilities, and the maturity dates for all senior and subordinated notes and debentures, total future principal payments on the total borrowings under all debt agreements as of December 31, 2008, are as follows:
+Based upon outstanding indebtedness as of December 31, 2009, the amortization of term loans, and the maturity dates for all senior and subordinated notes, total future principal payments on the total borrowings under all debt agreements as of December 31, 2009, are as follows:

-Yea ır Amount
+Ye ar Amount

-2009 \$ 70
+2010 \$ 70

-2010 1,930

 2011 70

 2012 1,170

-2013 2,799
+2013 2,185

+2014 8,248

-Thereafter 2,799 8,247
+Thereafter 1,766

-\$ 14,286
+\$ 13,509

-10. Loans Payable - Related Party
+9. Loans Payable - Related Party

-Loans payable-related party as of December 31, 2008 consists of loans from Charter Holdco to Charter Operating of \$13 million.
-Loans payable-related party as of December 31, 2007 consists of loans from Charter Holdco to Charter Operating of \$123 million.
+Loans payable-related party as of December 31, 2009 and 2008 consists of loans from Charter Holdco to Charter Operating of \$13 million.

-11. Temporary Equity
+10. Temporary Equity

-Temporary equity represents Mr. Allen's 5.6% membership interests in CC VIII, LLC ("CC VIII"), an indirect subsidiary of the Company, of \$203 million and \$199 million as of December 31, 2008 and 2007, respectively.
-Mr. Allen's CC VIII interest is classified as temporary equity as a result of Mr. Allen's ability to put his interest to the Company upon a change in control.
+Temporary equity on the consolidated balance sheets represented Mr. Allen's 5.6% preferred membership interest in CC VIII, an indirect subsidiary of CCH II, of \$203 million as of December 31, 2008.
+Mr. Allen's CC VIII interest was classified as temporary equity as a result of Mr. Allen's ability to put his interest to the Company upon a change in control.
+On the Effective Date, Mr. Allen's 5.6% preferred membership interest was transferred to Charter and is now classified as noncontrolling interest.
+See Note 2 and Note 11.

-12. Noncontrolling Interest
+11. Noncontrolling Interest

-Noncontrolling interest represents CCH I's 13% membership interests in CC VIII of \$473 million and \$464 million as of December 31, 2008 and 2007, respectively.
-Noncontrolling interest in the accompanying condensed consolidated statements of operations represents the 2% accretion of the preferred membership interest in CC VIII plus approximately 18.6% of CC VIII's income, inclusive of Mr. Allen's 5.6% membership interest accounted for as temporary equity.
+Noncontrolling interest represents Charter's 5.6% membership interest and CCH I's 13% membership interest in CC VIII of \$225 million as of December 31, 2009.
+As of December 31, 2008, noncontrolling interest of \$473 million represented only CCH I's 13% membership interest in CC VIII.
+As discussed above, on the Effective Date, Mr. Allen transferred his 5.6% membership interest to Charter.
+Noncontrolling interest in the accompanying condensed consolidated statements of operations represents the 2% accretion of the preferred membership interest in CC VIII plus approximately 18.6% of CC VIII's income, inclusive of Mr. Allen's previous 5.6% membership interest accounted for as temporary equity as of December 31, 2008.

-13. Comprehensive Loss
+12. Comprehensive Income (Loss)

-The Company reports changes in the fair value of interest rate agreements designated as hedging the variability of cash flows associated with floating-rate debt obligations, that meet the effectiveness criteria of SFAS No. 133, Accounting for Derivative Instruments and Hedging Activities, in accumulated other comprehensive loss.
-Comprehensive loss for the years ended December 31, 2008, 2007, and 2006 was \$1.9 billion, \$712 million, and \$403 million, respectively.
+The Company reports changes in the fair value of interest rate agreements designated as hedging the variability of cash flows associated with floating-rate debt obligations, that meet effectiveness criteria in accumulated other comprehensive loss.
+Comprehensive loss for the years ended December 31, 2008, and 2007 was \$1.9 billion and \$712 million, respectively.
+Comprehensive income for the one month ended December 31, 2009 and eleven months ended November 30, 2009 was \$6 million and \$2.7 billion, respectively.

-14. Accounting for Derivative Instruments and Hedging Activities
+13. Accounting for Derivative Instruments and Hedging Activities

-The Company uses interest rate swap agreements to manage its interest costs and reduce the Company's exposure to increases in floating interest rates.
+The Company used interest rate swap agreements to manage its interest costs and reduce the Company's exposure to increases in floating interest rates.
 The Company's policy is to manage its exposure to fluctuations in interest rates by maintaining a mix of fixed and variable rate debt within a targeted range.
-Using interest rate swap agreements, the Company agrees to exchange, at specified intervals through 2013, the difference between fixed and variable interest amounts calculated by reference to agreed-upon notional principal amounts.
-At the banks' option, certain interest rate swap agreements may be extended through 2014.
+Using interest rate swap agreements, the Company agreed to exchange, at specified intervals through 2013, the difference between fixed and variable interest amounts calculated by reference to agreed-upon notional principal amounts.
+At the banks' option, certain interest rate swap agreements could have been extended through 2014.